Shenandoah (band): 19921994: Long Time Comin and Under the Kudzu===

 The band released a collaborative album in 2020 titled Every Road, which featured vocal collaborations with country music artists such as Brad Paisley and Luke Bryan.
 "Then a Girl Walks In", a duet with Blake Shelton, served as the lead single.
 This was followed in 2023 by the band announcing they would begin a 50-show Revival Tour in early 2023.
 Coinciding with this tour was a single titled "Revival", which was co-written by both members of Florida Georgia Line.

+In September 2023, Shenandoah recorded a new version of "Two Dozen Roses" with Luke Combs.
+Released via 8 Track Entertainment, the track was recorded at the historic FAME Studios in Muscle Shoals, Alabama and was produced by Grammy Awards winning producer Noah Gordon.
+Billboard (magazine) premiered the track on September 21, 2023.
+Upon release, "Two Dozen Roses" hit #1 on the iTunes All Genre and Country Charts.